Vote Now for the Mississippi Songwriter of the Year People's Choice Award - BreezyNews.com - Kosciusko News 24/7

 Voting is now open for the the Mississippi Songwriter of the Year Woodstock Furniture People’s Choice Award.

-To vote, visit MSSongwriteroftheyear.com to listen to snippets of each contestant’s songs.
+Visit mssongwriteroftheyear.com to listen to snippets of each contestants song, and CLICK HERE to vote for your favorite.

 Choose which song and artist you like best and then click “Vote Now.”
 You can vote as many times as you like.